 - 26. From March 2013, Red frequently dispatched its staff to Blue Village to gather opinions on the α and β series from the athletes and coaches there.
 They also validated data on the α and β series.
 In January 2015, a new "test" version of an α and β update, which were named α -5 and β -5 respectively, was created based solely on the feedback and data obtained from Blue Village, and was released to Blue Village.
 Compared to the previous version, α -5 and β -5 made image processing easier and offered a broader array of analytical tools, which owed much to improved programs.
 The "test" version was enthusiastically received by the athletes and coaches at Blue Village.
 In January 2016, the version was made available for general release and was bought by dozens of customers around the world. - 27.
-Blue continued to gain feedback and data from Blue Village after $\alpha$ -5 and $\beta$ -5 were completed in 2015.
+Blue continued to gain feedback and data from Blue Village after α -5 and β -5 were completed in 2015.
 From January 2015, Red decided to station two staff members at Blue Village on a full-time basis to provide maintenance, to teach how to use the products and to collect feedback and data at Blue Village.
-In August 2016, the test version of another upgrade known as $\alpha$ -6 series and $\beta$ -6 series was released to Blue.
-Improved image processing software used in $\alpha$ -6 allowed more detailed image data while $\beta$ -6 came with an additional functionality of spotting and identifying, through AI-driven analyses of the data the sensors obtain, an athlete's weaknesses and areas requiring improvements.
-Again, the new version was well received by the athletes and the coaches at Blue Village and contributed greatly to performance enhancements. $\alpha$ -6 and $\beta$ - 6 were released for general use in August 2017.
+In August 2016, the test version of another upgrade known as α -6 series and β -6 series was released to Blue.
+Improved image processing software used in α -6 allowed more detailed image data while β -6 came with an additional functionality of spotting and identifying, through AI-driven analyses of the data the sensors obtain, an athlete's weaknesses and areas requiring improvements.
+Again, the new version was well received by the athletes and the coaches at Blue Village and contributed greatly to performance enhancements. α -6 and β -6 were released for general use in August 2017.
+There was no upgrade of Yellow's products when α -5 and β -5 as well as α -6 and β -6 series were provided to Blue.